Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Jimi Hendrix

-The third excerpt represents the future or something you must embrace, and is drawn from Pierrette by Honore de Balzac:
+The second excerpt represents the element of Fire.
+It speaks of emotional influences and base passions, and is drawn from The Village Rector by Honore de Balzac: